Stirlingshire

-The County Council of Stirling was granted a coat of arms by Lord Lyon King of Arms on 29 September 1890.

-The design of the arms commemorated the Scottish victory at the Battle of Bannockburn in the county.

-On the silver saltire on blue of St Andrew was placed the rampant red lion from the royal arms of Scotland.

-Around this were placed two caltraps and two spur-rowels recalling the use of the weapons against the English cavalry.

-On the abolition of the Local Government council in 1975, the arms were regranted to the Local Government Stirling District Council.

-They were regranted a second time in 1996 to the present Local Government Stirling Council, with the addition of supporters (a goshawk and a wolf).

 History

-In 1130, Stirling, one of the principal royal strongholds of the Kingdom of Scotland, was created a Royal burgh by King David I.
+In 1130, Stirling, one of the principal royal strongholds of the Kingdom of Scotland, was created a royal burgh by King David I.

 On 11 September 1297, the forces of Andrew Moray and William Wallace defeated the combined English forces of John de Warenne, 6th Earl of Surrey, and Hugh de Cressingham near Stirling, on the River Forth, at the Battle of Stirling Bridge during the First War of Scottish Independence.

 On 22 July 1298 the Battle of Falkirk saw the defeat of William Wallace by King Edward I of England.

 On 24 June 1314 the Battle of Bannockburn at Bannockburn, (Blàr Allt a' Bhonnaich in Scottish Gaelic) was a significant Scottish victory in the Wars of Scottish Independence.
 It was one of the decisive battles of the First War of Scottish Independence.

-On 11 June 1488 the Battle of Sauchieburn was fought at the side of Sauchie Burn, a stream about two miles south of Stirling, Stirlingshire, Scotland.
+On 11 June 1488 the Battle of Sauchieburn was fought at the side of Sauchie Burn, a stream about two miles south of Stirling.
 The battle was fought between the followers of King James III of Scotland and a large group of rebellious Scottish nobles including Alexander Home, 1st Lord Home, nominally led by the king's 15-year-old son, Prince James, Duke of Rothesay (reigned 1488–1513).

 In 1645 the Covenanter army under General William Baillie formed near Banton for their engagement with the Royalist forces under the command of Montrose at the Battle of Kilsyth, Kilsyth, on 15 August 1645; a major battle of the Wars of the Three Kingdoms.

 The Battle of Falkirk Muir on 17 January 1746 saw the Jacobites under Charles Edward Stuart defeat a government army commanded by Lieutenant General Henry Hawley.

-The Local Government (Scotland) Act 1889 established a uniform system of county councils in Scotland and realigned the boundaries of many of Scotland's counties.
-Subsequently, Stirlingshire County Council was created in 1890.
-Stirlingshire County Council was based at based at County Buildings in Barton Street, a structure which was completed in 1875, and then moved to Old Viewforth in 1931.